MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/wallet-history.md

 - `include_input_data`: Includes the raw transaction input data when set to `true`.
 This also decodes the transaction to populate the `method_label`.
 - `cursor`: Use this to paginate through results, utilizing the cursor provided in the previous response.
 - `order`: Sort the results in ascending (ASC) or descending (DESC) order.
-- `limit`: Adjust the page size of your results to your preference .
+- `limit`: Adjust the page size of your results to your preference.

 Start building with the most powerful [Wallet History endpoint](/web3-data-api/evm/reference/wallet-api/get-wallet-history) today 🚀